wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

     		-DestinationPortRange '*' `
     		-Protocol *

 5. This rule allows traffic to pass from the IIS01 server to the AppVM01 server, a later rule blocks all other Frontend to Backend traffic.
 To improve this rule, if the port is known that should be added.
-For example, if the IIS server is hitting only SQL Server on AppVM01, the Destination Port Range should be changed from “*” (Any) to 1433 (the SQL port) thus allowing a smaller inbound attack surface on AppVM01 should the web site ever be compromised.
+For example, if the IIS server is hitting only SQL Server on AppVM01, the Destination Port Range should be changed from "*" (Any) to 1433 (the SQL port) thus allowing a smaller inbound attack surface on AppVM01 should the web application ever be compromised.

 		Get-AzureNetworkSecurityGroup -Name $NSGName | `
 		    Set-AzureNetworkSecurityRule -Name "Enable $VMName[1] to $VMName[2]" `